deepakap/LearningSelenium/README.md

 Implementing Page Object Factory pattern for automation test cases

-Need to implement with Jenkins integration Tool
+Need to implement with Jenkins